 Nearly 200 Municipalities Pursue Legal Action Against Pharmaceutical Distributors to Combat Opioid Crisis

-DALLAS – July 6, 2017 – The national law firm of Baron & Budd announced today it is investigating potential lawsuits related to allegations that pharmaceutical distributors deliberately failed to monitor and report suspicious orders of opioids, potentially playing a central role in creating an opioid addiction epidemic throughout the United States.
+DALLAS – December 18, 2017 – Today, the national law firm of Baron & Budd; the law firm of Greene, Ketchum, Farrell, Bailey & Tweel LLP; and the law firm of Levin Papantonio, announced that nearly 200 municipalities have contracted with the firms to pursue lawsuits related to allegations that pharmaceutical distributors deliberately failed to monitor and report suspicious orders of opioids The lawsuits allege the corporate negligence exercised by three Fortune 500 pharmaceutical distributors played an influential role in creating an opioid addiction epidemic throughout the United States.

 The law firm of Baron & Budd, P.C., with offices in Dallas, Baton Rouge, New Orleans, Austin, Los Angeles, and San Diego, is a nationally recognized law firm with a nearly 40-year history of “Protecting What’s Right” for people, communities and businesses harmed by negligence.
 Baron & Budd’s size and resources enable the firm to take on large and complex cases.
 The firm represents individuals and government and business entities in areas as diverse as dangerous pharmaceuticals and medical devices, environmental contamination, the Gulf oil spill, financial fraud, overtime violations, deceptive advertising, automotive defects, trucking accidents, nursing home abuse, and asbestos-related illnesses such as mesothelioma.